palaa159/Docs/hardware/01-OpenBCI_Hardware.md

 # OpenBCI Hardware Documentation

 The OpenBCI PCBs were created in Design Spark, a free PCB capture program.
-You can find a link to download Design Spark in our [V3 design files repository](https://github.com/OpenBCI/V3_Hardware_Design_Files) where you will find all of the .sch and .pcb files
+You can find a link to download Design Spark in our [V3 design files repository](https://github.com/OpenBCI/V3_Hardware_Design_Files) where you will find all of the .sch and .pcb files.
+There are parts in the BOMs below that are not explicitly specified.
+For example, the passives (Rs and Cs) are all standard easy to find components.
+Thin film for the Rs, and MLCC X7R for the Cs.
+The battery connector is a standard JST type two position (with polarity key at the **TOP**), and the SD card holder that we are using is [ST-TF-003A](https://octopart.com/st-tf-003a-suntech-29424852).

 ## OpenBCI 8bit Board